ethereum/EIPs/EIPS/eip-proxy_ownership_register.md

  There are more examples, with the unifying theme being that the user must make use of the address with the assets to derive the platform benefit.
 This means the addresses holding these assets cannot be truly 'cold', and is a gift to malicious developers seeking to steal valuable assets.
 For example, a new project can offer free NFTs to holders of an existing NFT asset.
 The existing holders have to prove ownership by minting from the wallet with the asset that determined eligibility.
 This presents numerous possible attack vectors for a malicious developer who knows that all users interacting with the contract have an asset of that type.

- Possibly even more damaging is the effect on user conidence across the whole ecosystem.
+ Possibly even more damaging is the effect on user confidence across the whole ecosystem.
 Users become reluctant to interact with apps and smart contracts for fear of putting their assets at risk.
 They may also decide not to store assets in cold wallet addresses as they need to prove they own them on a regular basis.
 A pertinent example is the user trying to decide whether to 'vault' their NFT and lose access to a discord channel, or keep their NFT in another wallet, or even to connect their 'vault' to discord.

  Ethereum is amazing at providing trustless proofs.
 I believe that the *only* time you should need to interact using the wallet that holds an asset is if you intend to sell that asset.
-If you merely wish to prove ownership (to access a resource, or get an airdrop, mint an NFT, or vote in a DAO), you should do this through a trustless proof stored on chain.
+If you merely wish to prove ownership (to access a resource, or get an airdrop, mint an NFT, or vote in a DAO), you should do this through a trustless proof stored on-chain.

  Furthermore, you should be able to decide where new assets are delivered, rather than them being delivered to the wallet providing the interaction.
 This allows hot wallets to acquire assets sent directly to a cold wallet 'vault', possibly even the one they are representing in terms of asset ownership.